Insect-inspired Visual Point-goal Navigation: Introduction

-Over the last decade, the CX has been clearly established as the `compass' circuit in the insect brain, combining multi-modal sensory inputs and self motion to maintain an estimate of heading direction with respect to an external reference frame and to control steering towards an internally specified goal direction \cite{hulse2021connectome}.
-A minimal augmentation of this circuit provides a basis by which an insect could integrate its velocity over a foraging journey \cite{stone2017anatomically}, i.e., perform PI to estimate its own location and use this to move towards any location specified in the same reference coordinates \cite{le2019central}.
-Models of this circuit have shown its efficacy for such point-goal navigation \cite{goldschmidt2017neurocomputational,sun2020decentralised, goulard2023emergent,wystrach2023neurons}, including real-world tests on a aerial robot \cite{stankiewicz2020using}.
-However, this work has either neglected obstacles or added simple obstacle avoidance mechanisms to negogiate obstacles that prevent direct movement towards the goal \cite{baddeley2012model, sun2023insect}.
+Over the last decade, the CX has been clearly established as the `compass' circuit in the insect brain, combining multi-modal sensory inputs and self motion to maintain an estimate of heading direction with respect to an external reference frame and to control steering towards an internally specified goal direction \citep{hulse2021connectome, mussells2024converting, mitchell2026framework}.
+A minimal augmentation of this circuit provides a basis by which an insect can integrate its velocity over a foraging journey \citep{stone2017anatomically}, i.e., perform PI to estimate its own location and use this to move towards any position specified in the same reference coordinates \citep{le2019central}.
+Models of this circuit have shown its efficacy for such point-goal navigation \citep{goldschmidt2017neurocomputational,sun2020decentralised, goulard2023emergent,wystrach2023neurons}, including real-world tests on an aerial robot \citep{stankiewicz2020using}.
+However, this work has either neglected obstacles or added simple obstacle avoidance mechanisms to negotiate obstacles that prevent direct movement towards the goal \citep{baddeley2012model, sun2023insect}.

 The insect's ability to memorise and follow visually familiar routes has been independently explained as deploying a `visual compass', which operates in a fundamentally different way.
-As first proposed by \citep{philippides2011might, baddeley2012model}, this involves memorisation of multiple panoramic views and the use of template matching \cite{labrosse2006visual} to estimate view familiarity/novelty and thus align to the route direction. \cite{ardin2016using} explicitly identified a neural circuit known as the MB as a plausible substrate for this memory in the insect brain.
-In addition to follow-up works on route following \cite{kodzhabashev2015route, steinbeck2024familiarity, yihe2025insect}, the same idea of the MB being a learnable visual compass is also applied to or corroborated by works on visual homing, similar to point-goal navigation but the agent can rely only on vision (no odometry) in testing and the same scene is used in training and in testing \cite{moller2000insect}.
+As first proposed by \citet{philippides2011might, baddeley2012model}, this involves memorisation of multiple panoramic views and the use of template matching \citep{labrosse2006visual} to estimate view familiarity or novelty and thus align to the route direction. \citet{ardin2016using} explicitly identified the circuit of the MB as a plausible substrate for this memory in the insect brain and verified their spiking neural model in the simulated task of visual route following.
+In addition to follow-up work on such MB models in route following or the standardised navigation task, `teach and repeat' \citep{kodzhabashev2015route, steinbeck2024familiarity, yihe2025insect}, the same idea of the MB being a learnable visual compass is also applied to or corroborated by work on visual homing, similar to point-goal navigation, but the same (non-novel) scene is used in testing as in training and the agent can rely only on vision (no odometry) in testing \citep{moller2000insect, wystrach2020lateralised, zhong2025comparative}.